 Monday June 17, 2002 Day 20

 We started getting ready for departure.
 First I had to go to the Limenerchio (Coast Guard) with a new crew list and get the apoplous (permission to leave port) and pay the harbor dues.
 Then I checked with ACS.
 No document.
 Called Mr. Psarambas of Ellinikos Neognomon.
-The story now is that its issuing was delayed but now it is on its way to Kalymnos!
+The story now was that its issuing had been delayed but now it was on its way to Kalymnos!
 When he receives it he will forward it to me in Alexandroupolis.
 What can I say?
 We also had to buy some provisions.

 It was not until 1010 that all the errands were finished and we were able to cast off.
 Outside the harbor there was very little wind so we motored towing the dinghy.
 Our plan was to stop at a cove, which I knew from my last trip, just S of Cape Moutzouflos, for a swim and then go on to Kotsinas on the N side of the island, then, tomorrow, proceed to Samothrake.
 When we were about 2 M from Cape Moutzouflos we noticed a lovely and well-sheltered beach [39° 57.3' N 25° 02.7' E] so we anchored there.
 The time was 1125 and the distance from Myrina was 5.7 M. This was such a great place to spend the night that, after swimming and lunch, we were tempted not to leave.
 Manos, however, eventually decided that we should go on.